bgarvit01/echoserver/docs/feature-toggle.md

 **Default:** `false`
 **CLI:** `--enable-env` / `--disable-env`

-{: .warning }
-**Security Warning**: Environment variables may contain sensitive information like API keys and passwords.
+> **Security Warning**: Environment variables may contain sensitive information like API keys and passwords.
 Only enable in secure, trusted environments.

 Controls whether environment variables are included in the response and whether `echo_env_body` parameter works.